-The merchant is entitled to invite the buyer to take over the goods even before the expiry of the deadline for delivery of the goods agreed in the purchase contract.
+The Merchant is entitled to invite the Buyer to take over the goods even before the expiry of the deadline for delivery of the goods agreed in the purchase agreement.

-The color display of the goods on the monitor may not exactly correspond to the actual color shades as the buyer will perceive them in reality.
-The display of color shades depends, among other things, on the quality of the display monitor or other display equipment used.
+The color display of the goods on the monitor may not exactly correspond to the actual color shades the Buyer will perceive in reality.
+The display of color shades depends, among other things, on the quality of the monitor or other display equipment used.

-The Buyer is obliged to take over the goods at a place which is the merchant or his representative, authorized to deliver the goods and the Buyer agreed in the purchase contract or otherwise at the time before the delivery of the goods (hereinafter referred to as the “place”).
-The Buyer is obliged to take over the goods within the timeframe that the Merchant or his representative, authorized to deliver the goods and the Buyer agreed in the purchase contract or otherwise in the time before the delivery of the goods (hereinafter referred to as the “Timeframe”).
+The Buyer is obliged to take over the goods at a place on which the Merchant or a representative authorized to deliver the goods and the Buyer agreed in the purchase agreement or otherwise at the time before the delivery of the goods (hereinafter referred to as the “place”).
+The Buyer is obliged to take over the goods within the timeframe to which the Merchant or a representative authorized to deliver the goods and the Buyer agreed in the purchase agreement or otherwise in the time before the delivery of the goods (hereinafter referred to as the “timeframe”).